-async piccolo.table.drop\db\tables(\tables: Type[Table]) → None
+async piccolo.table.drop\db\tables(\tables: Type[Table]) → None tables - The tables to delete from the database.

 Drops the database table for each Table class passed in.
 The tables are dropped in the correct order, based on their foreign keys.